figma-plus/docs/developerGuide/publish.md

 # Publishing a Plugin

-If you are happy with your plugin and would like to share it to the Figma Plus community, follow this guide to publish your Plugin.
+When you are done building your plugin and would like to share it to the Figma Plus community, follow this guide to publish your plugin.

 ?> To ensure all published plugins are open-sourced and available for review, they must be hosted on public Github repos.